Chain liability for illegal employment

 - Proof of a valid Belgian Work Permit or a single permit for employees/proof of a valid professional card in the case of self-employed persons;

-- Proof of enrolment in the Limosa database.
+- Proof of enrolment in the Dimona database (in case of Belgian Employment).

 - Stap 5